schoener-one/sugo-machine-application/README.md

-# MoCo SugoMachine Project
+# Sugo SugoMachine Project

-This package contains the SugoMachine project of MoCo.
+This package contains the SugoMachine project of Sugo.

 ## Installation